ziiqii/tp/docs/UserGuide.md

 Format: `delete INDEX`

 * Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the _displayed person list_.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: